 Off-site Improvements: A new sidewalk, curb, and gutter will be constructed along the entire property frontage.
+Upgrades to the existing two driveways serving the site will be completed per City of Sunnyvale standards.
 Two new driveways and curb cuts will be installed to allow for vehicular access to the site.
 With the exception of code-required off-site upgrades, such as installation of streetlights and utilities, no other off-site improvements are proposed.

-Construction Activities and Schedule: The proposed construction schedule spans a total of 19 months for demolition, site preparation, and construction.
+Construction Activities and Schedule: The proposed construction schedule spans a total of 20 months for demolition, site preparation, and construction.
 Time estimates for specific construction phases are as follows: